Odran31/Reshearch_paper_multi-agents/README.md

 │   ├── arxiv.py               # arXiv API wrapper
 │   └── llama.py               # Groq / LLaMA 3.1 client wrapper
 │
+├──mcp_arxiv.py
+├──mcp_llama_generate.py
 ├── requirements.txt           # Python dependencies
 ├── .env                       # Your API key
 └── readme.pdf                 # Project documentation
 ```
+---
+##  MCP Tools (Optional)

+The two core tools of this project are exposed as **MCP (Model Context Protocol) compatible servers**.
+This means they can be used as standalone tools by any MCP-compatible client independently from the Gradio interface.

+> These files are **fully optional** - `main.py` works without them.

 ---

 ##  Interface